machinetranslate/machinetranslate.org/workflows/hybrid-translation.md

 description: Workflow with both human translations and pure machine translations
 ---

-In a **hybrid translation** workflow, some raw machine translations are never seen or touched by a human translator.
+In a **hybrid translation** workflow, some raw machine translations are never seen or edited by a human translator.

 Hybrid translation can be faster and cheaper than full human [post-editing](post-editing.md).